j0ono0/pinout/docs/pages/elements.rst

 .. autoclass:: Image
     :show-inheritance:

     *IMPORTANT*: Image width and height parameters must be supplied for the image to display! *pinout* does not auto-detect these attributes.
+Using images at a **1:1 ratio** is strongly recommended.

     Where :code:`embed=False` the path is relative to the exported file.
 Where :code:`embed=True` the path is relative to the current working directory.